mushfiqulIslam/personal-site/src/content/blog/study-in-finland.md

 - Try to utiize the eary bird tuition fees waiver, mosty offered on programmes where schoarship is not offered.
 - Scholarship confirmation usually comes with the admission result.
-- Non-payment by the given deadline can lead to losing your admission spot.
+- Missing payment deadline can lead to losing your admission spot.
 - The universities requests certified copies or additional documents by post or through onine channel after initial screening.
 Collect these documents as soon as you receive the positive descision.
 - You can certify and verify your academic and personal documents easily through [My Gov](https://www.mygov.bd/) portal.
 This is an official government service used for document authentication and certification.

 Note:
-I find sending online attested documents is easier because it contains QR code and entire process can be done onine.
+I find sending online attested documents is easier because it contains QR codes and entire process can be done onine.

 #### Step 8: Accept Admission and Prepare for Residence Permit